 Sign with an agent.

 In L.A., agencies play a big role in a dancer’s career.
 Although there are plenty of jobs that can be booked through open calls, you generally need an agent to have access to the higher profile jobs.
-The big players in dance are Bloc, Clear Talent, MSA, and Go2Talent, all of which have open auditions every couple months for hip-hop, technical/contemporary, and freestyle.
+The big players in dance are Bloc, Clear Talent, MSA, and Go2Talent, all of which have open auditions every couple of months for hip-hop, technical-contemporary, and freestyle.
 You can submit your headshot and résumé online and they will direct you to their next audition.
 Most, however, view classes at the major studios and attend Carnival.

 Develop your materials.

 You’ll need a commercial headshot and a three-quarter dance shot in both digital and printed 8x10.
 Nowadays, dancers need headshots and résumés to get into agency auditions and while your résumé may be a bit bare at the beginning, most dancers start this way.
 Be aware that after you sign with an agent, they will likely give you direction on your headshots and you may have to invest in new pictures.

 Treat dance as a business.